informationgrid/ingrid-editor/README.md

 The server uses several spring profiles to be configured for different environments.

 * dev => used for development, which disables keycloak authentication
-* default => also used for development and is set up in `src/develop/resources`
+* default => also used for development and is set up in `server/src/develop/resources`
-* orientdb, postgresql => used to define the database server
 * mcloud, ... => profile for customer implementation (import, export, fields, ...)

-The profiles can be set in the startup configuration or in the application.properties under `src/main/resources`.
+The profiles can be set in the startup configuration or in the application.properties under `server/src/main/resources`.
 We suggest to use the startup configuration to prevent accidentally commit of development changes.

+#### Database

+The application requires a PostgreSQL database instance which is configured in application.properties.

+A Docker container to be used in development can be created by running the following command in the `postgres` directory:

+> docker-compose up -d

 ### Start the client and server
 For IntelliJ configuration see the section below.

 #### Server

 You can also run the server from command line:

-> ./gradlew bootRun --args='--spring.profiles.active=default,dev,mcloud,postgresql'
+> ./gradlew bootRun --args='--spring.profiles.active=default,dev,mcloud'

-The application will use one of the following database servers

-- orientdb => The database server will be created inside the directory where the command was executed.
-- postgresql => The application will connect to the data source defined in application.properties (see server/src/main/resources/application-postgresql.properties).

 With the following command a jar is generated, which contains the whole server including optimized frontend application: